-Amazon EKS helps you run microservices applications with integrations to AWS services, while providing access to the full suite of Kubernetes functionality and popular open source tooling.
+Easily run microservices applications with deep integrations to AWS services, while getting access to the full suite of Kubernetes functionality and popular open source tooling.

 Hybrid Container Deployments

-Amazon EKS makes it easy to run highly available and scalable Kubernetes clusters on AWS while maintaining compatibility with Kubernetes deployments running on-premises.
+Run highly available and scalable Kubernetes clusters on AWS while maintaining full compatibility with your Kubernetes deployments running anywhere else.

-Amazon EKS lets you run batch workloads using the Kubernetes Jobs API to run sequential or parallel workloads on your managed Amazon EKS Kubernetes cluster.
+The Kubernetes Jobs API lets you run sequential or parallel workloads on your Amazon EKS cluster.
 These workloads can be run on Amazon EC2 On-Demand Instances, Reserved Instances, or Spot Instances.

 Easily containerize and migrate existing applications to Amazon EKS without needing to refactor your code or tooling.